SemyonMakhaev/snake/README.md

 # snake
-Snake game for DOS Box
+Snake game for DOS Box (Tlink, TASM)

+## Use BUILD AND RUN script for compile and run this program